 MUTANT is a training paradigm that exposes VQA models to perceptually similar, yet semantically distinct mutations of the input image or question.
 We use a pairwise consistency loss between answers to original and mutant inputs as a regularization, along with an answer embedding NCE loss.
-MUTANT establishes a new SOTA (+10%) on the VQA-CP challenge (for generalization under Changing Priors)
+MUTANTimproves generalization of VQA models under Changing Priors.

 Actions in videos are inherently linked to latent social and commonsense aspects.
 We present the first work on generating commonsense captions directly from videos, to describe latent intentions, attributes, and effects of humans in videos.
 Additionally we explore the use of open-ended video-based commonsense question answering (V2C-QA) as a way to enrich our captions.

 VQA models struggle at negation, antonyms, conjunction, disjunction!
 We show a capability of answering logically composed questions with our novel modules and datasets, while retaining performance on VQA data.